Climate

 Industries

-Our work tends to start at the point where a working technology is being asked to behave like a bankable, deliverable business, often against a policy and market backdrop that has shifted faster than anyone modelled.
+We work with leadership teams across these sub-industries at the point where that gap starts to widen: when a working technology is being asked to behave like a bankable, deliverable business, often against a market and policy backdrop that has shifted faster than the original model assumed.

-Set side by side, they describe three pressure points reshaping commercial maturity across the sector: where bankable demand actually comes from, who can move infrastructure faster than competitors, and whether the policy floor a business plan was built on is still where it was when the model was built.
+Set side by side, they describe three pressure points reshaping commercial maturity across the sector: where bankable demand comes from, who can move infrastructure faster than competitors, and whether the policy floor a business plan was built on is still where it was when the model was made.

 01. Offtake is the new equity